A guide to the Patent Box and how to qualify

 Companies who are part of a group must also meet an active ownership requirement – so although your company doesn’t have to make all the decisions regarding the portfolio, it must undertake a significant amount of the management.

-No – patent holders often license their inventions for others to develop, and if your company holds licenses to use someone else’s technology, you may still benefit from the Patent Box regime, as long as you meet certain conditions.
-You must have:
+No – patent holders often license their inventions for others to develop, and if your company holds licenses to use someone else’s technology, you may still benefit from the Patent Box, as long as you meet certain conditions.

 What income qualifies for the reduced tax rate?

-Not all income qualifies for the Patent Box scheme.
-To be eligible for the effective Corporation tax rate of 10%, the income will need to be derived from:
+Not all income qualifies for the Patent Box.
+To be eligible for the effective Corporation Tax rate of 10%, the income will need to be derived from:

-There is also specific income which does not qualify for the Patent Box reduction, including:
+There is also specific income which does not qualify for the Patent Box, including:

 You have to make an election to benefit from the reduced rate of Corporation Tax that applies to the Patent Box within two years after the end of the accounting period in which the relevant profits and income arose.
 You can do this in the computations accompanying your Company Tax Return or separately in writing, but there is no special form of words for this election.

-The calculations for determining the qualifying expenditure for Patent Box tax relief are complex, and have become increasingly so since a new step was added into the calculations in 2016, in an effort to make sure the scheme isn’t open to abuse.
-So it’s important to seek expert professional advice on the Patent Box scheme as early as possible.
+The calculations for determining the qualifying expenditure for Patent Box tax relief are complex, and have become increasingly so since the transition to a new regime in 2016, which became mandatory for all claimants from July 2021.
+It is therefore recommended to seek expert professional advice on the Patent Box as early as possible.

 The basic principle is that routine company profits are deducted from total profits to arrive at a ‘qualifying residual profit’.
 Companies are then able to make a further reduction for marketing asset return (a different calculation depending on whether you are deemed a large company or an SME), with the remaining profit attracting the Corporation Tax rate of 10%.